ferds003/ferds003.github.io/_projects/management/2024 LBYMF4B.md

 __Motivation:__
 - Officially – To address the long elevator wait times and inefficiencies that many students experience daily in this building.
 - _Unofficially_ – I want to justify me taking the stairs and know if it was worth taking it everytime I do that unnecessary workout.
 True story, whenever I have classes in Andrew, I avoid the snake-like elevator line because: 1.)
-I don’t like being shoulder-to-shoulder with fellow students, lalo na kung pawis ako galing commute (at aminin natin, totoo ung stereotype na mahusga mga tao lalo na sa uni na 'to).
+I don’t like being shoulder-to-shoulder with fellow students, lalo na kung pawis ako galing commute.
 2.)
 I'm claustrophobic.

-Because of these, I usually just take the stairs going up and down (bahala na kung mahingal sa dulo!
-Check the half-joking pub from `The LaSallian` below, kondisyon ko yan paglagpas ng 12th holy flr haha 😔).
+Because of these, I usually just take the stairs going up and down and vise-versa!
 I’ve already timed myself before — it takes roughly <mark> 5 minutes at a controlled pace from the ground floor to the 16th floor using the stairs in my experience</mark>, which is manageable.
 I’ve always wondered: is there really no significant difference between taking the stairs vs. the elevator when going to class?

 <div class="row mt-3 justify-content-center">
     {% include figure.liquid loading='eager' path='assets/img/2024/content_lbymf4b.png' class='img-fluid rounded z-depth-1' %}